 Anne Frank rewrote her diary with the intent to publish it after the war.
-Otto Frank – Anne’s father – combined and copyedited the two versions and published it in 1947, which is the version most people have read.
+Otto Frank – Anne’s father – combined and copyedited the original and rewritten versions and published the result in 1947, which is the version most people have read.

 Anne Frank died in 1945; Otto Frank died in 1980.
 The AFF claims that Otto should be considered an author and that the “life plus 70 years” copyright term should start from 1980, and won’t expire until 2050.